-The [SP1]intention of the original Regulation is to establish uniform provisions for advanced emergency braking systems (AEBS) fitted to motor vehicles of the categories M2, M3, N2 and N3 primarily used under highway conditions.
+The [SP1] intention of the original Regulation is was to establish uniform provisions for advanced emergency braking systems (AEBS) fitted to motor vehicles of the categories M2, M3, N2 and N3 primarily used under monotonous highway driving conditions.
+This new upgraded regulation extends the scope to new scenarios like city driving and secondary roads.